 I soon realized that the CRATIV OG could be used for so much more and started putting all kinds of stuff in it and brainstorming on what else could fit.

-In November of 2015 we kicked off building our first plastic injection mold and in February of 2016 we passed the child-resistant certification test protocol.
+In November of 2015, we kicked off building our first plastic injection mold, and in February of 2016, we passed the child-resistant certification test protocol.
 We launched CRATIV in a warehouse at the Cultivated Synergy Budtender Appreciation Night in March of 2016.

-Ultimately I founded CRATIV because I believe in the positive of cannabis.
+Ultimately I founded CRATIV because I believe in the positives of cannabis.
 I knew that I could use my experience in the regulated medical device industry to help the safe and effective maturation of the cannabis industry.
 I believe that cannabis truly has medicinal benefits and that we will soon see medical research to prove this (some of which already exists).
 And I believe that cannabis as a recreational substance has less potential for harm than alcohol.
 I wanted to lead a company and team to support the end of a prohibition.
 I am grateful to be alive during a time in history where I can truly make a positive difference for the future of people’s lives when there is so much uncertainty today in many other facets of humanity and planet earth as we know it.

 I remember “The Giving Tree” being one of my favorite childhood books that my parents used to read to me.
 I cannot claim that this all came to me at the time, but find it interesting to draw from it as it relates to the CRATIV’s Platform (what we stand for) – “Environmentally Conscious, Child Safe, and Champions for Cannabis”